actions-packages-examples/on-dispatch-install-firebase/README.md

-# on-dispatch-curl
+# on-dispatch-install-firebase

-Example for sending a repository dispatch and specifying a URL to `curl` in the virtual environment.
+Example for sending a repository dispatch to install firebase in Actions.